tymyrddin/cheatsheets/source/docs/payloads/evading-av.md

-# Evading Anti-Virus
+# Notes on evading antivirus

 Whether delivering a payload through an application vulnerability exploit, or through social engineering, running code on target machines is part of most penetration testing.
-That means bypassing antivirus software or other host-based protections.
+That means bypassing [antivirus software](av.md) or other host-based protections.

 Tools like Veil and MSFVenom may be useful for learning purposes in a lab context, but the most effective way to avoid